How to Give Holiday Gifts AND Combat Consumerism

 You know about “The Loop,” right?
 In case you’re out of the loop on this one:

 When we constantly buy stuff and trash it, we produce waste.
 If we consider the temporality of products from the get-go and engineer them to be easily recyclable, we can minimize — if not eliminate — waste.
 This biometric or “Cradle to Cradle” approach is far more sustainable in the big picture.

 Making gifts is one option, but you run the risk of someone viewing your valiant effort to save the world as a shameless effort to save money.
-Also, you might be really bad at making things.
+Also, you might not have the time or inclination to make things!

 If you decide to purchase gifts, you can buy items that are certified Cradle to Cradle or shop elsewhere for recycled gifts.
 A few options are:

-I haven’t exhaustively examined all of the sites above, but I imagine that their wares run the gamut from absolutely-no-waste to mostly-kinda-green.
+We haven’t exhaustively examined all of the sites above, but we imagine that their wares run the gamut from absolutely-no-waste to mostly-kinda-green.
 It’s up to you to read the description of what you’re buying to gauge its sustainability.

 4. Give Stuff that Does Some Good

 It would be great if everyone on your list wanted earrings made from bicycle tires but unless you live on a commune with your best friends Starchild and Treelight, that might not be the case.
 If you broaden your criteria to include companies aiming to create positive change in a variety of ways, you can buy some really awesome stuff that accomplishes good things and none of your relatives will be any the wiser – unless you tell them, that is.

 Here are a few places where you can find gifts that do good even if they don’t address the problem of consumption:

 - Online retailer The Grommet lets you filter products according to your personal values – select from “Made in the USA,” “Social Enterprises,” “Handcrafted” and other good categories.